shihabmridha/shihabmridha.github.io/content/posts/promise-all-runs-in-parallel.md

 +++
 author = "Dijkstra"
-categories = ["JavaScript", "Concurrency", "Parallelism"] date = 2019-10-30T07:37:34Z
+date = 2019-10-30T07:37:34Z
 description = "Things will run concurrently in single-core CPU and will run in parallel in multi-core CPU.
 It's main task is to wait until all the promises that are passed to it are resolved." draft = false slug = "promise-all-runs-in-parallel" summary = "Things will run concurrently in single-core CPU and will run in parallel in multi-core CPU.
-It's main task is to wait until all the promises that are passed to it are resolved." tags = ["JavaScript", "Concurrency", "Parallelism"] title = "Does Promise.all() run tasks in parallel?"
+It's main task is to wait until all the promises that are passed to it are resolved." tags = ["javascript", "concurrency", "parallelism"] title = "Does Promise.all() run tasks in parallel?"

 +++